 The primary purpose of a switch is to make forwarding decisions based on destination MAC address.
-The MAC address table is created with a list of destination MAC address for each connected device.
-In addition the switch port assigned and VLAN membership.
+The MAC address table is created with destination MAC address of each connected host or device, switch port assigned, and VLAN membership.
 The Gigabit Ethernet ports are full-duplex that define a single collision domain per switch port.

 The following is a list of network services provided by switches:

 - Switches only read Ethernet frame header and forward traffic.

 - Switches create and maintain the MAC address table.

 - Switches create separate collision domains per Gigabit port.